top of page

 • This is a FEE, NOT A DONATION.
 It is not tax deductible and everyone must pay it.

 • If you are denied or do not get the animal you want, your $5 was not wasted.
 If you cannot adopt with us, your funds still helped animals in need.
-If you don't get the first animals- as most people don't- you can still adopt with us.
+If you don't get the first animal you wanted- as most people don't- you can still adopt with us.

 What are you looking for in an adopter?

-• Quite simply, the right match in a family that will provide the animal in question all of their needs without question and without exception.
+• Quite simply, the right match in a family that will provide the animal in question all of their needs without exception.

 • This process is about the animals and what is best for them- they are the clients first.
 What you need as an adopter is fulfilled when the animals' needs are served.